johnnyr0x/kubernetes-setup/README.md

 [SUCCESS] Context activated: vks-01
 [INFO] Verifying connection to cluster...
 [SUCCESS] Successfully connected to cluster!
+[INFO] Labeling all namespaces with privileged pod security enforcement...
-[SUCCESS] All done!
-You are now connected to cluster: vks-01 [INFO] You can now use 'kubectl' or 'k' commands to interact with the cluster
+[SUCCESS] All namespaces labeled with privileged pod security [SUCCESS] All done!
+You are now connected to cluster: vks-01 [INFO] You can now use 'kubectl' or 'k' commands to interact with the cluster [INFO] To set 'k' as an alias for 'kubectl' in your current session, run:
+[INFO]   alias k=kubectl
 ```

 #### Manual Steps (for reference)